Aakanksha-Mandal/Jarvis-AI-Assistant/README.md

 pinned: false
 ---

-# JARVIS - AI Assistant
+# JARVIS - AI Assistant with Voice

 This project is a **personal AI assistant** inspired by JARVIS, built to be genuinely useful rather than just conversational.
 It supports natural language chat, persistent task management, deadline-aware summaries, and voice responses.